Simple Tax Guide for Americans in Ecuador

-We have many clients living in Egypt and know how to integrate your U.S. taxes into the local income taxes you pay.
-Any Egyptian income tax you already pay can be claimed as against the tax liability on your U.S. return on the same income.
+We have many clients living in Ecuador and know how to integrate your U.S. taxes into the local income taxes you pay.
+Any Ecuadorian income tax you already pay can be claimed as against the tax liability on your U.S. return on the same income.

 There are other forms which must be filed if you have foreign bank or financial accounts; foreign investment company; or own 10% or more of a foreign corporation or foreign partnership.
 If you do not file these form or file them late, the IRS can impose penalties of $10,000 or more per form.
 These penalties are due regardless of whether you owe income taxes or not.

 We have helped hundreds of expats around the world catch up with their past U.S. taxes because they have failed to file U.S. tax returns for many years.
 This is, in fact, our specialty and we offer a 10% discount to clients to wish to file multiple tax returns at once and get in full compliance with the IRS.